 Is there really a better way to get to know a new destination than through its history and food?
 Probably not.
-A walking culinary tour of Old San Juan, the second oldest European-founded city in the Americas, will give you just that.
+Whether you’re on a short excursion or have days to explore the city, a walking culinary tour of Old San Juan, the second oldest European-founded city in the Americas, will give you just that.

 A great starting point is the Plaza del Quinto Centenario at the north side of the city.
 This modern square was built in 1992 to honor the 500-year anniversary of Colombus’ first voyage to the Americas.
 There, take notice of the granite and clay Tótem, a 40 feet tall tower meant to symbolize the origin of the New World.

 Right across from the Plaza del Quinto Centenario, is the Cuartel de Ballajá, an open-concept building built from 1854 to 1864 for Spanish troops established within the walled city.
 Today, that building is home to the Museo de las Américas and it is used for educational and cultural activities.